 My thoughts became the same about selling my items.
 I realized, after YEARS, that not everyone was like me.
 Imagine that!
 They were not INTERESTED in making their own items and if they were the supplies you need on hand are a huge investment for most.
 I'm not interested or educated in fixing computers, so if I need something for mine I can't just do it or make it.
 I need someone specialized and reputable.
 It's the same with my shop.
 I also realized that I could reach more people, teach more people, share and grow with more people after I opened this shop.
 I have been so blessed to hear from so many people, all over the world about their paths, practices, lives, trials, and triumphs.
 I love people.

 Another issue.
 I LOATHE computers.
 I think people who sit at computers all day are drones and wasting their time.
 Why would I "virtually" do something when I could ACTUALLY do it?
 I always had jobs that worked with my hands or with people.
 The idea of being chained to a computer was hell, and I still feel that way.
 I don't like being controlled by a computer.
 I don't like that it is between me and the people I want to see and listen to.
 I don't like that I am stuck inside all day.
 This is the world we live in though, and for those few dislikes I have-I love so many more things about it.
 Like working with my hands everyday.
 I love corresponding with people.
 I love doing something spiritual everyday for others.
 I love living my dream.
 I love having a business and trade I can pass down to my children.
 I love working at home so I can care for my children.
-I am blessed that this is my life and job.
-Alas, I am one of the drones;)
+I am blessed that this is my life and profession

-I still hate being on the computer and can't wait until my work day is over and I can shut it off:)
+I still hate being on the computer and can't wait until my work day is over and I can shut it off.